 We’re all organic computing programs as well, with DNA cellular instructions — as life’s programming, and its ability to record and replay thoughts with literature and the arts, experience — nurturing our young and social networks — and evolving through natural selection.
 Whether arbitrary or intended, the resulting variety of life is also the enjoyment of the lives that continue it.
 This contrasts with the homogeny of technology that works for us — but cannot replace us, or be alive — beyond being an extension of our own needs, desires and permissions for it to exist for our collective benefit.

 Individually, we have variable influence — but as a crowd, we are the life that technology needs to exist for.

-To further reassure how primitive and limited the reach of technology is; my Dog is still more intelligent and capable than Google or Facebook could ever hope to be — he can find a yummy treat in the house, playmate on acres of beaches, and elicit the attention of people as much as any smartphone.
-Technology still has not created any particle detector as capable as that of a dog’s nose, even if it did, it wouldn’t be so cute in all the other subtleties a dog has, let alone a person or a society.
+To further reassure, how primitive and limited the reach of technology is; my Dog is still more intelligent and capable than Google or Facebook could ever hope to be.
+He can find a yummy treat in the house, playmate on acres of beaches, and elicit the attention of people as much as any iPhone or smartphone.
+Technology still has not created any particle detector as capable as that of a dog’s nose.
+Even if it did, it wouldn’t be so cute in all the other subtleties a dog has, let alone a person or a society.
 A smart speaker still cannot procreate.

 If technology creates something as smart as a human, well, we already have plenty of those.
 Create smarter humans?
 We do that anyway through time and evolution — what’s the hurry?
 We’ll either continue to evolve or we’ll mess up the planet and reset the clock until another life-form evolves to do the same, or the sun inevitably engulfs our little spinning blue & green rock.